Routing

 - the parent

-has its middleware evaluated first (including grandparents and so on) - middleware in the sub-
+APIhas its middleware evaluated first (including grandparents and so on) - middleware in the sub-

-- if a base path doesn’t match an immediate child
+Mount()with the same base path will overwrite the existing sub-API - if a base path doesn’t match an immediate child

-base path it will lead to route collision
+APIbase path it will lead to route collision

 api := chimera.NewAPI()